 Who must enroll in TRAIL during the Open Enrollment Period?

-The TRAIL Medicare Advantage Open Enrollment Period for the 2021 plan year was held October 15 - November 16, 2020.
+The TRAIL Medicare Advantage Open Enrollment Period for the 2022 plan year is October 15 - November 15, 2021.

 Each fall, CMS sends out information about the TRAIL Program.
 All official TRAIL documents and forms carry the state’s TRAIL logo (shown below).